 Fortunately, you can use a File Transfer Protocol (FTP) client to bulk upload your files to WordPress.
 This way, you won’t have to worry about the process taking forever or the Media Library limiting your upload size.

 In this post, we’ll look at why you may need to upload files in bulk.
 Then, we’ll show you how to bulk upload files to WordPress via FTP, and cover some alternative methods.

-Why you might want to implement bulk file uploads
+Why you might want to upload images and files in bulk

 The WordPress Media Library provides an easy way to manage and upload your files.
 You can add multiple or single files by browsing to Media → Add New from your admin area.

 You can use it to upload images, audio, and video files.
 Unfortunately, WordPress has a maximum file upload size limit.
 This ranges from 2MB to 300MB, depending on the settings of your server.
 Therefore, this feature is not ideal for uploading large files like videos or adding several files at once.

 If you need to do either of these things, we recommend either using a video plugin to upload and host your videos, or uploading your files to WordPress via FTP.
 The FTP method can be a lot more flexible (and less frustrating) than trying to navigate the default Media Library upload feature.